ecalzavarini/ch4-project/README.rst

 History
 =======

-This project is a continuation and extension of_ https://github.com/ecalzavarini/ice-project
+This project is a continuation and extension https://github.com/ecalzavarini/ice-project

 Contact
 =======